 Being ahead of the curve, we were one of the first shops in our area to launch an online website and I helped the team get it up and running.
 This trip into the World Wide Web led to me advancing my graphic design toolset into HTML, Social, and Database design.

 Years later, I advanced my online skills even further by working with a top SEO specialist in designing the Mike Moloney Entertainment website in WordPress.

 I continue my design work today.
 I have crafted a number of websites including my own E-commerce store and combined my graduate studies in marketing to elevate my print and digital ad designs even further.
 It is not uncommon for me to bounce from print... to web...to social...to video design in any given week and I am always willing to dive into new programs, formats, and styles to continue my forward momentum in this discipline.

 Programs I "Speak:"

-Photoshop • Illustrator • InDesign • Quark • CorelDraw • Motion • FinalCut Pro • Logic Pro • WordPress • SQL • HTML • Word • Excel (Advanced Functions) • Powerpoint • Keynote • Numbers • Pages • Garageband • iMovie • StoryBoard Artist • Stage Plot Pro • WordPress • Dreamweaver
+Photoshop • Illustrator • InDesign • Quark • CorelDraw • Motion • FinalCut Pro • Logic Pro • WordPress • SQL • Tableau • HTML • Word • Excel (Pivot Tables and Macros) • Powerpoint • Keynote • Numbers • Pages • Garageband • iMovie • StoryBoard Artist • Stage Plot Pro • WordPress • Dreamweaver

 I am also proficient in both PC and MAC operating systems and have experience as an Apple Retail Employee and Store Mentor earning advanced knowledge in the late Steve Jobs world.